Frequently Asked Questions & Answers

 Disregard of Copyright

-Now let me tell you, Oikos Family Ministries has noticed this trend increase over the last few years.
+Well, Oikos Family Ministries has noticed this trend increase over the last few years.
 The last two years has resulted in an absolute plummeting of finances in Oikos.
-It’s only God’s grace and provision keeping this ministry going-under and preventing us from closing the doors.
+It’s only God’s grace and provision keeping this ministry afloat and preventing us from closing the doors.
 He is serious about this ministry staying strong for more and more families to be able draw together, to bring their children home and educate them in the ways of the Lord.
 But as to what’s happening out there in the world, there is copying, secondhand resource resale and even plagiarism.

 High Regard of Copyright